CompTIA Network+ Practice Test (N10-009)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the limitations of using MAC filtering for network security?
+What are the advantages of using a star topology?

 Answer Description